 The coolest part of this XJ is that, unlike so many serious overlander rigs, the XJ didn’t undergo years’ worth of custom fabrication and tens of thousands of dollars in high-end rigging.

-This is simply a solid off-roader from the factory that someone put a lift, roof rack, front and rear bumpers, lights, and a few other aftermarket, bolt-on accessories to make this unstoppable beast.
+This is simply a solid off-roader from the factory where someone put a lift, roof rack, front and rear bumpers, lights, and a few other aftermarket bolt-on accessories to make this unstoppable beast.
 This is a truck that anyone with a little time and money can build themselves.
 So, forget EarthRoamer or any other $500,000 plus rigs and build something super capable with a tiny fraction of the cost.